 3. I made the decision in a last-second rush.

 Most parents settle on name choices well before their baby is due.
-That makes it particularly striking how many namer’s remorse victims describe a last-minute scramble at the hospital to write something, anything on the birth certificate.
+That makes it a major red flag that many namer’s remorse victims describe a last-minute scramble at the hospital to write something, anything on the birth certificate.
 Sometimes this frantic scene comes about when a baby arrives sooner than expected, but sometimes it’s deliberate.
 Parents will decide to put off the name decision until they meet their baby.

 The results of my “regrets” scan say that’s a mistake.
 If the decision seemed too tough over the course of the past nine months, it’s not likely to get easier in a time of intense emotion and physical exhaustion with a looming deadline.
 And frankly, it may be asking too much of a newborn to solve your Augustus vs. Dashiell vs. Kingsley debate.
 At the very least, have a default plan in place that you feel good about.